San Francisco 49ers QB C.J. Beathard Set To Take Back Seat As Jimmy Garoppolo Prepares To Start Week 12

 Still, reports are out that Garoppolo is appointed to replace Beathard for the starting spot soon.

 ESPN reported that Garoppolo would make his starting debut versus the Seattle Seahawks in Week 12.
-The Niners have a Week 11 bye and will have six games left in their schedule this season.
+The Niners have a Week 11 bye and will have six games left on their schedule this season.
 Garoppolo served as Beathard’s reliever for the second consecutive week during the team’s win over the Giants.

 Garoppolo as the starter is said to be the more popular choice, according to CBS Sports, evidently because of the huge fan-base that the former Patriot already has.
 However, the Niners are reportedly not keen on throwing Garoppolo in the hot seat until Shanahan knows that he has enough mastery of the team’s offense.